cunyap/pypocquant/manual/UserInstructions.md

 * Whether to automatically stretch image intensities of RAW images on load.
 This does not affect JPEG images!
 * Possible values: `True` or `False`
 * Recommended: `False`

+##### strip_try_correct_orientation

+* Whether to automatically try to rotate an misaligned image where the control band is not on the right.
+It will try with two independent methods to detect the orientation.
+The first will try to detect the pipetting inlet which is assumed to be opposite of the control band and alywas on the left.
+If not the images will be rotated.
+The second will try to read potential text from the strip i.e. COVID.
+Here the user needs to indicate on which side the text should be in respect to the control band.
+* Possible values: `True` or `False`
+* Recommended: `False`

+##### strip_try_correct_orientation_rects

+* Parameters for defining two rectangles left and right from the sensor center to be used to detect the pipetting inlet.
+The first param is the `Relative height factor` defines the hight of the rectangles in respect to the strip.
+The second param is the `Relative center cut-off` defines the relative ofsett from the sensor senter and therefore defines the width of the rectangle.
+The third parameter `Relative border cut-off` defines the relative ofsett from the strip left and right border and also defines the width
+* Possible values: `(0:1, 0:1, 0:1)`
+* Recommended: `(0.52, 0.15, 0.09)`

+##### strip_text_to_search

+* Text to search on the strip to assess orientation.
+Set to `""` to skip.
+This can help if the automatic estimation of the strip orientation fails.
+If the strip has some text printed on either side of the sensor, it can be searched to guess the orientation.
+See also `strip_text_on_right`.

+##### strip_text_on_right

+* Assuming the strip is oriented horizontally, whether the `strip_text_to_search` text is expected to be on the right.
+If `strip_text_on_right` is `True` and the text is found on the left hand-side of the strip, the strip will be rotated 180 degrees.
+* Ignored if `strip_text_to_search` is `""`.

+##### force_fid_search

+* If force fid search is activated we try to find hard (slow) to find an FID on a barcode or QR code label on the image identifying the sample.
+* force_fid_search=True

 ## Results <a name="resultsdescription"></a>